 - How should the management and promotion of destinations be organised in the long term, and what partnerships can make a more substantial contribution in this direction?

-The completion of the public consultation will mark the start of the drafting of the destination management plans, with all of the research findings to hand.
-The structure and modules of the plans will be based on good practices from abroad as well as the guidelines of international experts collaborating with the consortium of consultants on the project.
+The completion of the public consultation marked the start of the drafting of the destination management plans, with all of the research findings to hand.
+The structure and modules of the plans is based on good practices from abroad as well as the guidelines of international experts collaborating with the consortium of consultants on the project.

-Once proceedings are completed, destination management plans for Rhodes and Santorini will be submitted, along with a destination management guide for the development of similar plans for other destinations in Greece.
+Once proceedings were completed, destination management plans for Rhodes and Santorini were submitted along with a destination management planning guide for the development of similar plans for other destinations in Greece.

-The draft plans will be presented in meetings with local bodies with a view to gathering comments and observations.
-This stage is vital as it provides further impetus for public debate.
-It will also contribute to the convergence of stakeholders on key strategic directions and accurately identify the framework for subsequent implementation of plans over time based on specific assessment indicators.
+The draft plans were presented in meetings with local bodies with a view to gathering comments and observations.
+This stage was vital as it provided further impetus for public debate.
+It also contributed to the convergence of stakeholders on key strategic directions.

-All stakeholders who actively support the implementation of the pilot project, namely the European Bank for Reconstruction and Development (EBRD), the Ministry of Tourism and the Chambers of Commerce of the Cyclades and Dodecanese, will play a key role through their observations during this stage.
+All stakeholders who actively supported the implementation of the pilot project, namely the European Bank for Reconstruction and Development (EBRD), the Ministry of Tourism and the Chambers of Commerce of the Cyclades and Dodecanese, played a key role through their observations during this stage.

 Future-Proofing the Tourism Economy for Santorini and RhodesREAD MORE